mike99mac/minimy-mike99mac/README.md

 ## Start the buttons daemon

-The smart boombox enclosure has three pushbuttons on the front panel to allow quick previous track, pause/resume, and next track functions.
+The model of the smart boombox with the RasPi on-board has three pushbuttons on the front panel to allow quick previous track, pause/resume, and next track functions.
 If your enclosure does not have them, you can skip this step.

+Another model has Lithium-ion batteries on-board, and the computer is a RaspPi 400 which looks like a plain keyboard.

 Previously you cloned ``mycroft-tools`` from github which contains the Python ``buttons.py`` and the bash script ``buttons``.
 Both of these should be in ``/usr/local/sbin/``.